I do Karate for my own personal improvement and I am prepared to accept that I have to suffer in one direction in order to improve in another.

 Steve Cattle

-Those who knew and trained with Steve Cattle described him as one of the best karatekas to come out of the UK.
-Standing 5ft 6in he was affectionately nicknamed ‘Stumpy’ by his friends.
-However, what he lacked in height he more than made up in sheer tenacity, spirit and technique.
+Those who knew and trained with Steve Cattle described him as one of the best karateka to come out of the UK.
+Standing 5 foot 6 inches, he was affectionately nicknamed ‘Stumpy’ by his friends.
+However, what he lacked in height he more than made up in sheer tenacity, spirit, and technique.
 Always having to fight opponents much bigger than him, he was never found lacking in the bravery department.
 Highly respected he was known for his exceptional timing and immense Karate knowledge.

 Stephen John Cattle was born on 15 May 1947 in York, England.
-He began studying Judo in 1960 as a twelve-year-old.
-He trained under Dave Peake, an accomplished judoka who would go on to win international honours representing Great Britain.
+He began studying Judo in 1960 as a twelve-year-old, training under Dave Peake, an accomplished judoka who would go on to win international honours representing Great Britain.

-Cattle’s Karate journey began in 1962 when he applied for British Karate Federation membership, joining Gordon Thompson’s York Kenshinkan dojo.
-Thompson had trained with Vernon Bell’s BKF and had trained with Tetsuji Murakami.
-He would go on to be a founding member of the Karate Union of Great Britain (KUGB).
+Cattle’s Karate journey began in 1962 when he applied for BKF (British Karate Federation) membership.
+He officially joined Gordon Thompson’s York Kenshinkan dojo on 2nd October 1963.
+He was aged 16.
+Thompson had trained with Vernon Bell’s BKF and had also trained with Tetsuji Murakami.
+He would go on to be a founding member of the Karate Union of Great Britain.

 In 1965 the JKA sent Taiji Kase, Hirokazu Kanazawa, Keinosuke Enoeda and Hiroshi Shirai on a world tour to help promote the JKA’s version of Shotokan Karate.
-On their stop in the UK, they gave a number of demonstrations and courses.
-Cattle attended one of these courses and like many of the attendees became hooked on this style of Karate.
+On their visit to the UK, they gave a number of demonstrations and courses.
+Cattle attended one of these demos, and like many of the attendees fell in love with the JKA style of Karate.

 For the next couple of years, Cattle dedicated himself to his Karate.
-Like Kase, Kanazawa and Enoeda, his earlier Judo practice influenced his Karate.
+However, like Taiji Kase, Hirokazu Kanazawa, and Keinosuke Enoeda, his earlier Judo practice helped to influence his Karate practice.

 In 1970 Cattle was awarded his 2nd Dan in Judo.
 That same year he made it onto the KUGB National team.
 He would remain a member of the squad until 1984.

-After his first tournament lost in 1966, Cattle had improved to become a well-rounded competitor in both kata and kumite.
-He worked on his timing until it became an important part of his arsenal for which he was known.
-In 1971 he became SKU kata champion and also the first BKCC All Styles champion.
+In 1971 Cattle became SKU kata champion and also the first BKCC All Styles champion.
 The following year he retained his SKU kata title.

-Towards the end of 1972, Cattle, now a 3rd Dan, established the Kirkdale and Bootle Karate Club, alongside Sandy Hopkins.
+In November 1972, Cattle, now a 3rd Dan, established the Kirkdale and Bootle Karate Club, alongside Sandy Hopkins.
 The club was an offshoot of the Liverpool Red Triangle Club.
-He had been approached by the Kirkdale Community Centre, where the club was located, to start up a club
+He had been approached by the Kirkdale Community Centre, where the club was located, to start up a club.
+He initially taught at the club 5 nights a week, eventually teaching 3 nights a week to streamline the operation of the club.
+Several guest instructors, including Hirokazu Kanazawa, Taiji Kase, Satoshi Miyazaki, and Masao Kawasoe, have all been guest instructors at the club.

 In 1973 Cattle was selected to represent Britain as a member of the All Styles team at the European Karate Championships held in Valencia, Spain.
 He reached the final of the –65-kg event, losing to Roger Paschy of France, in a match that went into overtime.

-In January of 1991, Cattle left the KUGB and JKA to join Taiji Kase’s World Shotokan Karate Association (WSKA).
-He established the English Shotokan Academy (ESA) which was affiliated to the WSKA.
+In January of 1991, Cattle left the KUGB and JKA to join Taiji Kase’s WSKA (World Shotokan Karate Association).
+He also established the ESA (English Shotokan Academy), which was affiliated to the WSKA.
 He had been with the KUGB for twenty-five years.
-As a 5th Dan, he had been a squad member in the National side, a senior instructor and also a grading examiner.
+As a 5th Dan, he had been a squad member in the National side, a senior instructor, and also a grading examiner.

-Cattle was a keen historian of Karate and a fountain of Karate knowledge.
-He wrote articles for a number of magazines, including Shotokan Karate Magazine.
-He was not blinded by style.
-He made it a point to know katas and their bunkai from the various Karate styles and not just Shotokan.
+Cattle was a keen historian of Karate and very knowledgeable about the martial art.
+He wrote articles for several martial arts publications.
+He was not blinded by Karate styles or organisations.
+He made it a point to know katas and their bunkai, from the various Karate styles, and not just Shotokan.
+Always looking to improve his knowledge, he had trained with the likes of Teruo Chinen.
 He had a deep respect for the JKA.
 However, he was an outspoken critic of them when he felt it was merited.
-One area he had a lot to say on was the changes made to some kata by the JKA.
+One area in which he held strong views was on the changes made to some Shotokan kata by the JKA.

 Cattle suffered from a number of health issues.
 While teaching in Kenya he contracted malaria.
 He also had both of his hips replaced.
 A true measure of the man was that he did not let any of these setbacks hold him back.